Unlawful and Wrongful Dismissal Price Guide for Business

 - We would expect the work to be included within 12 months of instruction.

 - Paul Cowdery is a Partner and his hourly rate is £300 plus VAT.
-Paul is an experienced litigator and has undertaken employment work for many years but his practice in this respect has developed specifically since 2012.
+Paul is an experienced litigator and has undertaken employment work for many years.
+His practice in this respect has developed specifically since 2012.
 He spends about 40% of his time on employment related matters.

 - Irfan Dad is his assistant and his rate is £118 plus VAT.
 Irfan has been doing employment work since 2017 working with Paul.
 About 40% of his time is spent on employment related matters.